Buzz Aldrin: Early life and education

+U.S. Air Force officer (1951–1972)

-Military career
+Early career

 Among the top of his class, Aldrin had his choice of assignments.
 He chose the United States Air Force, which had become a separate service in 1947 while Aldrin was still at West Point and did not yet have its own academy.
 (Note: A 1949 agreement allowed up to 25 percent of the graduating classes of West Point and Annapolis to volunteer for the Air Force.
 Between 1950, when the agreement became effective, and 1959, when the first class graduated from the United States Air Force Academy, about 3,200 West Point cadets and Annapolis midshipmen chose to do so.)
 He was commissioned as a second lieutenant and underwent basic flight training in T-6 Texans at Bartow Air Base in Florida.
 His classmates included Sam Johnson, who later became a prisoner of war in Vietnam; the two became friends.
 At one point, Aldrin attempted a double Immelmann turn in a T-28 Trojan and suffered a grayout.
 He recovered in time to pull out at about 2,000 ft, averting what would have been a fatal crash.